LeidenCBC/MGC-BioSB-SingleCellAnalysis2020/session-differentialexpression/Differential_Expression.md

 One advantage of the Wilcoxon rank-sum test over the Welch t-test is that it is symmetric with respect to differences in the size of the groups being compared.
-In other words, it is less affected by the number pf cells in each group.
+In other words, it is less affected by the number of cells in each group.
 On the other hand, the t-test will favor genes where the larger group has the higher relative variance as this increases the estimated degrees of freedom and decreases the resulting p-value